 Storage

-Let cool completely before storing this blueberry freezer jam in an airtight container in the fridge for up to seven days or in the freezer for up to six months.
+Let this jam cool completely before storing it in an airtight container in the fridge for up to seven days or in the freezer for up to three months.

-- Or use this almond butter chocolate frosting as a spread on toast, pancakes, or waffles.
+- Or use this almond butter icing as a spread on toast, pancakes, or waffles.

-- This chocolate sweet potato frosting is vegan and paleo diet friendly.
+- This chocolate sweet potato icing is vegan and paleo diet friendly.

 Equipment